saic-iitmandi/sysadmin-test-submissions/2024-25/Darkrai6561/chal5/README.md

-I used environment variables to secure my id passwords, I will upload the script and environment file without any id password so you will need to put your details in it before running it also in the script at line 78 you will need to change the driver path I used wsl to run it
+I used environment variables to secure my id passwords, I will upload the script and environment file without any id password so you will need to put your details in it before running it also in the script at line 78 you will need to change the driver path I used wsl to run it also I can't upload the .env file here I guess
+So if you want to run it please use this format of env file

+LOGIN_ID=
+PASSWORD=
+SENDER_EMAIL=
+SENDER_PASSWORD=
+RECEIVER_EMAIL=